zeth/ainod/docs/methods.rst

 :Parameters: * *document*: The document(s) to insert
              * *filter*: A query that matches the document(s) to create

 If the document already exits, DuplicateKeyError.
+If you want idempotent behaviour, then use save() instead.

+Returns the references of successfully created documents.

 delete
 ------